 Some nonprofits that re-apply may request in a letter to the IRS that the reinstatement of their tax-exempt status be retroactive to the date of their original tax-exempt recognition, but the IRS will grant that request only if it determines that there was “reasonable cause” for the nonprofit to have missed the filing deadlines.
 Make sure to follow instructions on the IRS website for requesting “retroactive reinstatement” of your organization’s tax-exempt status.
 This is difficult to get this.

 What is the effect of my nonprofit losing its tax-exempt status?

 1. It means that your nonprofit is no longer exempt from federal income tax and may have to pay corporate income tax on annual revenue.
 Your nonprofit may be required to file one of the following federal income tax returns and pay any applicable income taxes:

 - Form 1120, U.S. Corporation Income Tax Return, due by the 15th day of the 3rd month after the end of your organization’s tax year, or

 - Form 1041, U.S. Income Tax Return for Estates and Trusts, due by the 15th day of the 4th month after the end of your organization’s tax year.

 2. It may mean that any state tax exemption your nonprofit received that is dependent on federal tax-exempt status may also now be revoked.
 Check with your state.

-3. It means that your nonprofit will not be listed in IRS Publication 78, Cumulative List of Organizations described in Section 170(c) of the Internal Revenue Code of 1986,which is a list of organizations eligible to receive tax-deductible charitable contributions.
+3. It means that your nonprofit will not be listed in IRS Publication 78, which is a list of organizations eligible to receive tax-deductible charitable contributions.

 4. It means that private foundations are unlikely to give a grant directly to your nonprofit that has lost its tax-exempt status.

 If our nonprofit’s 501(c)(3) tax-exempt status has been revoked, may donors continue to receive a tax-deduction?